Health risk behaviours

 This indicator measures the percentage of people who describe the overall care provided by their GP practice as Excellent or Good.
 Find out more about this indicator.

-The Percentage of people who describe the overall care provided by their GP practice as Excellent or Good in Scotland was at 90% in 2009/10.
-It has since fallen to 67% in 2021/22, which is down 12 percentage points from 79% in 2019/20.
+The percentage of people who describe the overall care provided by their GP practice as Excellent or Good in Scotland was at 69% in 2023/24.
+This is an increase compared to the last survey in 2021/22 (67%), but it is lower than the survey prior to that in 2019/20 (79%).

 Data breakdowns